ricardomarra/Trabalho-de-Conclusao-de-Curso/README.md

 - myresults: the final results.

 There are two main functions, TilePick_code and MaskPick_code.
 To execute the code, simply run the main.
+Change the "filename" variable to one of the dataset folders name.